-The government has said epilepsy medicines will not be included in plans to allow pharmacists to ration medicines in the case of a no-deal Brexit, The Times has reported.
+The government has said epilepsy medicines will not be included in plans to allow pharmacists to ration medicines in the case of a no-deal Brexit, the Sunday Times has reported.

 In December, the government set out plans to avoid shortages of medicines, which it called a “serious shortage protocol”.
 This would be in the event that no Brexit deal is made and the UK leaves the EU without one.